 N.E.W.S – Many clients of Muscular Dystrophy SA participate or have participated in National Electric Wheelchair Sports (N.E.W.S) .A N.E.W.S team is made up of six individuals who live with a neuromuscular condition and use an electric wheelchair.
 The team has training each Monday night at Saint Paul’s College, Gilles Plains from 6:30pm – 10:30pm.
 We are currently hoping to facilitate a ‘Come and try day’ to recruit new members.
 Details to follow, so keep an eye out.

-Christmas Party – In late November each year, Muscular Dystrophy SA holds a family Christmas party to celebrate the festive season with great food, company and entertainment.
+Christmas Party – In early December each year, Muscular Dystrophy SA holds a family Christmas party to celebrate the festive season with great food, company and entertainment.
 Clients, carers, volunteers, Muscular Dystrophy SA staff and friends of Muscular Dystrophy SA are all welcome.